microsoft/verisol/INSTALL.md

 Perform the following commands from the root folder:

-    dotnet build Sources\SolToBoogie.sln
+    dotnet build Sources\VeriSol.sln

 ## Install VeriSol as dotnet CLI tool
-Install to the global dotnet CLI tools cache so that you can run command  `VeriSol` from anywhere:
+Install to the **global** dotnet CLI tools cache so that you can run command  `VeriSol` from anywhere:
 ```
 dotnet tool install VeriSol --version 0.1.0 --global --add-source %VERISOL_PATH%\nupkg\
 ```

-Or install to a local directory and access the command with full path `%Installed_Path%\VeriSol`
+Or, Install to a **local** directory and access the command with full path `%Installed_Path%\VeriSol`
 ```
 dotnet tool install VeriSol --version 0.1.0 --tool-path %Installed_Path%  --add-source %VERISOL_PATH%\nupkg\
 ```

 ## Running VeriSol

-Assuming VeriSol is installed globally, run
+Assuming VeriSol is in the path, run

 `VeriSol`